Q:

 “It’s very disappointing that some airports may miss the government deadline to install new CT security scanners by June this year.
 By allowing passengers to keep items like laptops and liquids in their bags, these scanners had the potential to drastically cut security queues in time for the peak summer travel season.

-Heathrow has 146 security lanes, more than all the other UK airports combined, so installation is a complex operation.
 Some of Heathrow’s terminals – T2, T3 and T5 – already have some new scanners, with T4 expected to have some by the summer.
-London Gatwick and Manchester airports both say that they are well on the way to completion by the end of the year.
+Manchester Airport says it is well on its way to completion by the end of the year while Gatwick expects to be fully ready in the first three months of 2025

 What now?